carpentries-incubator/hpc-intro/_episodes/13-scheduler.md

 * Anywhere below the first line, we'll add an `echo` command with a friendly greeting.
 When run, the shell script will print whatever comes after `echo` in the terminal.
+  * `echo -n` will print everything that follows, *without* ending the line by printing the new-line character.
 * On the last line, we'll invoke the `hostname` command, which will print the name of the machine the script is run on.